lankaixi/WebpackConfigStarter/README.md

 ```
 https://localhost:55555
 ```
+(You may need to click 'advanced' -> 'Proceed to localhost (unsafe)' to continue if using chrome)
 # How to build?

 * Note: the index.html under root dir won't work because it hasn't been loaded